 There are certain qualifications that you will need to meet before you can get a flip and fix hard money loan.
 You will need a credit score of at least 550, and a debt-to-income ratio of anywhere from 35 to 45 percent.
 It is also important that you’re able to demonstrate experience with rehab projects or licensed contractor help.
 Those who have at least a couple years of experience with rehab projects will benefit the most from this type of loan.
 Even people without this type of experience can still get a fix and flip loan though.

-Many of the private lenders who give out real estate loans are based entirely online.
+Many of the private lenders featured in our Hard Money List are based entirely online.
 You can fill out an application through the lender’s website and wait to hear back.
 If you are approved, you should receive your funds within a couple of weeks.

 Cash Out Refinance

 A cash out refinance hard money loan is when someone who fixes and flips real estate refinances a current property that is in play to buy a new property as an investment.
 This enables investors to get maximum equity from their current property by borrowing money so they can pay off the mortgage.
 When the new cash out loan is given to the investor, it is referred to as a “first lien.”
 Any current liens, including the first mortgage, have to be paid back in full before any equity can be extracted.

 The investor uses the difference between the new loan and mortgage to pay for other properties that they can flip and fix up before selling.
 One of the best things about this loan is that there aren’t any limitations on how the borrower can spend the money they are given by the lender.
 Investors are able to use a cash out refinance or “cash out refi” both owner-occupied and non-owner occupied properties for up to four units.